Why I said goodbye to WordPress for custom-designed blogs

 A brief rationale for ditching my WordPress-powered site and creating a new one using the R package blogdown and hugo.

 I’m not gonna lie, building a website, especially on a foreign framework, is time-consuming.
 Even the smallest of bugs can take hours to localize to a specific line of code or setting.
 Like most people who aren’t developers, I started with the best-known free option for building blog sites: WordPress.
 But the more I learned more about SEO and UX, the more agonizing WordPress was to work with.
-After a lot of hassle, I eventually trashed my old site and created this hugo-powered one.
+After a lot of hassle, I eventually trashed my old site and created this hugo

-TLDR: Here’s a quick comparison of WordPress vs. hugo features based on my personal experience:
+TLDR: Here’s a quick comparison of WordPress vs. hugo

-Free Hosting✔️ Using Github Pages or Netlify
+Free Hosting | ❌ | ✔️ Using Github Pages or Netlify |

 *These values are explained in more detail below and are not representative of all WordPress or hugo-powered websites